-As opposed to centralized cloud storage that requires transferring and storing duplicated files over the internet to a central data center located miles away, the decentralized cloud or edge computing architecture of FileFlex Enterprise addresses the inefficiency issues of uploading, downloading and syncing subsets of data to the limited storage capacity of cloud servers.
+As opposed to centralized cloud storage that requires transferring and storing duplicated files over the internet to a central data center located miles away, the decentralized hybrid-IT zero-trust architecture of FileFlex Enterprise addresses the inefficiency issues of uploading, downloading and syncing subsets of data to the limited storage capacity of cloud servers.

 The Movement to a Distributed Workforce

 How employees accomplish their work, and where they accomplish it from, is changing.
 Not that long-ago, employees clocked in and resigned themselves to their desks for long stretches of time to accomplish their work.
 Although laptops, tablets, and smartphones have enabled them mobility, most employees had to physically go to the office in order to access files stored on corporate network servers.
 But that's changing.
 Today, a vast majority of companies allow employees to work outside the office and may even contract with a remote, virtualized workforce to handle a variety of tasks from customer service to software development.
 The result?
 The number of telecomputing people signing into corporate network resources from home offices, co-working spaces, and even other countries has increased 115% over the past decade .

 This new trend of telecommuting or teleworking has, in fact, become the norm.
 It's an employment perk in today's business world and companies need to offer it to attract and keep the best talent—flexible work schedules that include some time at home and some time in the office.
 But having a distributed workforce introduces an interesting problem— how does a business make it cost-efficient and secure for those workers, both on the corporate network and outside of the corporate campus, to collaborate on documents?